hmrc/dlk-auditing-test-harness/README.md

 ```
 -Dhttp.port=9999
 ```
-- before running dlk-auditing-test-harness with the local snapshot of boostrap-play you'll probably need to increase the connection timeout due to the time it takes for changes to be done in mitmproxy
 - run dlk-auditing-test-harness
 ```
 sbt run
 ```
-- while in mitmproxy, use "i" to bring up the intercept prompt and type in "audit".
-This will intercept all requests from dlk-auditing-test-harness to datastream
 - use curl for call dlk-auditing-test-harness
 ```
 curl localhost:9000/dlk-auditing-test-harness
 ```
-- in mitmproxy, hit "a" to allow the request to go through, and then "e" followed by "c" to bring up the prompt for changing the status code of the response.
-Change it to 400 for instance to see a Bad Request being returned to dlk-auditing-test-harness
+- in mitmproxy you should now see a 400 returned to dlk-auditing-test-harness